Troubleshoot macOS Proxy Settings Access

 Accessing the Active Network Adapter Name

 The Fiddler Everywhere client will use the name of the active network adapter (for example, something like Wi-FI) to set the Fiddler proxy.
-You can get the name manually by creating and executing a Shell script.
+You can get the name manually by creating and executing a Shell script:

 -

-Execute the test.sh via the terminal
+Execute the

-An example output for the networksetup -getwebproxy
+The following example demonstrates a sample output for the networksetup -getwebproxy <adapter-name>

 Enabled: No